Summing the sum of digits: A variation on Theorem and two generalizations

 \subsection{(Non-)Optimality in the theorems of this section}

-One can ask, e.g., whether~\cref{th:slight} can be further generalized by taking $r > b$.
-The answer is no: one can show that~\cref{th:slight} is optimal in the sense that for any integer $r > b$ there do not exist constants $\alpha_j \geq 1$ such that for all $n_1, n_2, \dots, n_r$ one has the inequality
+One can ask, e.g., whether Theorem~\ref{th:slight} can be further generalized by taking an integer $r > b$.
+The answer is no: one can show that Theorem~\ref{th:slight} is optimal in the sense that for any integer $r > b$ there do not exist constants $\alpha_j \geq 1$ such that for all integers $n_1, n_2, \dots, n_r$ one has the inequality

 Namely, we prove the following theorem.